 All anesthetic procedures are closely monitored by our highly trained nursing staff to ensure your pet’s safety and comfort before, during, and after the dental procedure.
 View CPAH Anesthesia Safety and Your Pet.

-Pet Periodontal Disease from Southern California Veterinary Dental Specialities
+Pet Periodontal Disease from Southern California Veterinary Dental Specialties

-Feline Tooth Resorption from Southern California Veterinary Dental Specialities
+Feline Tooth Resorption from Southern California Veterinary Dental Specialties

 Veterinary Oral Health Council “Seal of Acceptance”